 - Carey Howard, MPH, Program Director, Center for the Urban Child and Healthy Family at Boston Medical Center

-A pediatric transformation resource center, slated for publication in 2022, will be informed by the learning community and developed in collaboration with subject matter experts and partners in the field.
-Look for future resources and stories coming out of this work to help spread opportunities to facilitate child health transformation in pediatric practices across the nation.
+A Child Health Transformation Resource Center, launched in 2023, shares learnings from the ACHT community and was developed in collaboration with subject matter experts and partners in the field.
+Future resources and profiles will be added to the resource center to help spread opportunities to facilitate child health transformation in pediatric practices across the nation.